Deardorff's Glossary of International Economics

 Import quota See quota.

 Import substitution A strategy for economic development that replaces imports with domestic production.
-It may be motivated by the infant industry argument, or simply by the desire to mimic the industrial structure of advanced countries.
+It may be motivated by the infant industry argument, or simply by a desire to mimic the industrial structure of advanced countries.
 Contrasts with export promotion.

 Import surveillance The monitoring of imports, usually by means of automatic licensing.